AgungDwiW/WifiScaner/README.md

-#WifiScanner
+## WifiScaner
-campture wifi signal strength, and coordinate and put it on csv for dataset
+Capture WiFi signal strength, input coordinate, and save to csv for dataset